 (a) that planning permission in respect of the development has been granted, and

-(b) it is necessary to authorise the stopping up or diversion in order to enable the development to be carried out in accordance with the permission.]
+(b) it is necessary to authorise the stopping up or diversion in order to enable the development to be carried out in

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.